flachs/queued/README.md

   `host` specifies either a hostname or machine group to run the command on.
 The default is all.

 ## Queued Execution
 Submitting a job to the job queue creates a job description and sends that job description to the master queue server.
-That server will send the job to an execution server running on a workstation capable of running the job.
-After the job is run either the job description is deleted or update with job status.
+The master will send the job to an execution server running on a workstation capable of running the job.
+The job will be sent for execution either immediately upon submission or at the earliest time that it is the highest priority job that could schedule.

+Priority order is:

+  1. the user running the least number of jobs,
+  2. the user that least recently had a job scheduled,
+  3. the pri parm (0 first ..
+7 last), and
+  4. submisstion time with the oldest job first.

+However, higher priority jobs that cannot schedule do not block lower priority jobs that can schedule.
+Users cannot use pri parm to advance their jobs before another user's jobs.

+After the job is run, either the job description is deleted or update with job status.
 Often a job will be submitted with a foreach loop or a script.
 For example to transcode a video,

 ```